 “Through the FutureFish project, I will respond to this need by providing new mechanistic modeling tools that describe controls on larval fish timing and how they influence the propagation of climate effects through ecosystems,” said Neuheimer.

-These mechanistically based, predictive tools will allow better estimates the biological fate of physical climate signals and explore climate effects among trophic levels and across ecosystems.
+These mechanistically based, predictive tools will allow us to better estimate the biological fate of physical climate signals and explore climate effects among trophic levels and across ecosystems.
 The FutureFish project will incorporate an interdisciplinary network both at the AIAS and through Neuheimer’s established network across Europe, North America and Hawaii to position FutureFish results within the broader context of larval biology (beyond fish), ecosystem science, climate science, biogeochemical cycling, resource management, and policy.
 Neuheimer will also leverage the strong, interdisciplinary group at the AIAS to encourage and advance discussions regarding computational tools to promote open, transparent, and rigorous science across disciplines.